 There is an array of staff accommodation available on campus – from the “bachelors quarters” to family homes, and in special cases, accommodation can also be organised in the surrounding areas.
 Maids, who have been vetted and employed by the school, are available to take care of cleaning, washing and ironing for a small fee paid directly to them.

-The school chef Mr George Mavromoustakis, who runs our catering facilities here at school as an external provider, is also happy to prepare takeaway meals for teachers and staff.
+The School Caterer, who runs our catering facilities here at school as an external provider, is also happy to prepare takeaway meals for teachers and staff.

 Through our Facilities team, there is always a carpenter, electrician or plumber on call, so staff have no concerns about day-to-day maintenance of their home; and through the school’s network, a range of movies, music and television programmes are available to all residences.